mcfnord/rml/src/trial.md

 violation of the rules governing him to do so.
 Now that the court rejected his claim, I don't see him going on TV to correct his earlier statements.
 He thinks he makes TV for a living, and the facts come second.
-That's what I think.

 # See The future